Developer manual#

 The release script will check a number of preconditions before actually creating the release.
 To check the preconditions without releasing, invoke the release script with the version bump as determined:

-python release.py --check-preconditions-only <bump> # Where bump is major, minor, patch, rc-major, rc-minor, rc-patch, rc, or drop-rc
+python release.py --check-preconditions-only <bump> # Where bump is major, minor, patch, rc, or release

 If everything is ok, there is no output, and you can proceed creating the release.
 Otherwise, the release script will list the preconditions that have not been met and need fixing before you can create the release.